-- · Attend school when they are well enough to do so - 7.
-Using Attendance Data - 7.1 The school will: - · Monitor attendance and absence data half-termly, termly, and yearly across the school and at an individual pupil level - · Identify whether there are groups of children whose absences may be a cause for concern statistics.
-The school will compare attendance data to the national average and share this with the governing body.
+- $\cdot \,$ Attend school when they are well enough to do so - 7.
+Using Attendance Data - 7.1 The school will: - Report on attendance and absence data half-termly, termly, and yearly. - Monitor attendance at an individual pupil level for those attending our day school - Leo Kelly School and being taught in their home or in the community. - Identify whether there are groups of children whose absences may be a cause for concern

 Pupil-level absence data will be collected each term and published at national and local authority level through the DfE's school absence national statistics releases.
-The underlying school-level absence data is published alongside the national
+The underlying school-level absence data is published alongside the national statistics.
+The school will compare attendance data to the national average and share this with the governing body.